0nurulusoy/es-ansible-installation/README.md

 # ElasticSearch Instalation with Ansible

-This Ansible playbook sets up a multi-node Elasticsearch cluster with two data nodes and one master node.
+This Ansible playbook sets up a multi-node Elasticsearch.
 The playbook assumes Ubuntu 20.04 LTS as the operating system.
+As long as you don't specify the version this playbook will install latest version of 8.x.x of Elasticserach.

 ## Requirements
 - Ansible 2.10 or higher